 This is actually another topic my husband and I discuss a lot.

 Do I wish this timeline was moved up at least a few years?
 Absolutely.
 I’m not sure how much quicker it could have happened, but I do wish we hadn’t thought it totally outlandish to get married while in school.
 Maybe we wouldn’t have done anything differently but we saw earlier marriage as totally outside the realm of possibility.
+Looking back that belief has no biblical basis.

-In order to bring back a society where people actually get married younger, expectations and responsibilities for teenagers need to drastically go up.
+I acknowledge that in order to bring back a society where people actually get married younger, expectations and responsibilities for teenagers need to drastically go up.
 Perhaps the ideal to promote is that mature high school sweethearts should marry at 18 and start growing the family when the husband has finished whatever training he needs for a good job.
 Personally I would be happy for either of my daughters to fall into that situation but it’d be hard to come by.
 I recognize that situation is drastically different than what we are used to, and therefore scary to consider.

 Point 6: Women don’t learn how to cook or take care of a house in college, so they end up being unprepared.